FVPukay/tiger-abrodi-blog-search/README.md

 ## Features

-This extension allows you to search Tiger Abrodi's Blog using the VS Code command palette and open the links in the browser.
+This extension allows you to search Tiger Abrodi's Blog using the VS Code command palette and open the links in the web browser.

 To use the extension: